[?] Subscribe To This Site

 What control do you have over payment of debts?

-If you owe more than one debt, any payment you make must be applied to the account you indicate.
+If you owe more than one bill, any payment you make must be applied to the account you indicate.
 Collectors may not apply a payment to any bill you believe you do not owe.

 What can you do if you believe a debt collector violated the law?

-You have the right to sue a collector in a state or federal court within one year from the date the law was violated.
+You have the right to sue in a state or federal court within one year from the date the law was violated.
 If you win, you may recover money for the damages you suffered plus an additional amount up to $1,000.
 Court costs and attorney's fees also can be recovered.
 A group of people also may sue a collector and recover money for damages up to $500,000, or one percent of the collector's net worth, whichever is less.

 Dealing with collectors can be one of life's most stressful experiences.
 Harassing calls, threats, and use of obscene language can drive you to the edge.
 What's worse, a collection agency may embarrass you by contacting your employer, family or neighbors.

 Military members should make an appointment with the local Judge Advocate General's office if contacted by a collector.
 The Service members Civil Relief Act (SCRA), previously the Soldiers' and Sailors' Civil Relief Act (SSCRA), provides protections for military members whose financial life is affected by military service.
-Visit the Department of Army's web site for information on how the SSCRA applies to military members http://www.defenselink.mil/ra/mobil/pdf/scra_info-paper.pdf.

 You can visit the Better Business Bureau's website www.BBB.org and find reports on hundreds of debt collection companies.

-Return From Debt Collection to Fighting Debt
+Return From Debt Collection to Laws